 In May 2017, the FASB issued guidance within ASU 2017-09: Scope of Modification Accounting.
 The amendments in ASU 2017-09 to Topic 718, Compensation - Stock Compensation, provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
-An entity should account for the effects of a modification unless all of the following conditions are met: the fair value of the modified award is the same as the fair value of the original award immediately before the original award is modified; the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified; and the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award immediately before the original award immediately before the original award is modified.
+An entity should account for the effects of a modification unless all of the following conditions are met: the fair value of the modified award is the same as the fair value of the original award immediately before the original award is modified; the vesting conditions of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award immediately before the original award is modified.
 The amendments should be applied prospectively to an award modified on or after the adoption date.
 The amendments are effective for annual periods, and interim periods within those annual periods, beginning after December 31, 2018.
 The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements.